alanrogers/eghop/src/index.md

 Welcome to eghop, a journal club on the evolutionary genetics of humans and other primates.
 We meet weekly by Zoom.
 We have not yet decided on a time for the Spring semester of 2021.
+If you're interested, get in touch at the email below, and you'll get a chance to vote on the meeting time.
 <!--
 During the Fall
 semester of 2020, we'll meet Mondays at noon